-If you are a council tenant this page will help you to understand your responsibilities and acceptable standards of behaviour if you keep pets in your home.
+If you are a council tenant this page will help you to understand your responsibilities if you keep pets in your home.
 Prospective tenants will be advised of any restrictions on keeping pets and animals when a property is offered to them.

 The full policy is available in the ‘documents’ section of the website.
 This has been developed after consultation with tenants and animal welfare organisations.

 You need written permission to keep a pet in a council home.
 You should use the application form in the ‘documents’ section of the website.
 In properties where pets are permitted, you can keep small domestic pets (such as: rabbits, rodents, fish and caged birds) and a maximum of two dogs or cats (i.e. a total of 2 animals).

 Permission will be refused in some circumstances, for example;

 - You are not allowed to keep more pets than the policy allows (a maximum of 2 cats or dogs and a reasonable number of smaller animals).

 - You are not allowed to keep wild animals, livestock or dangerous animals.

 - You are not allowed to keep pets in some property types such as high rise blocks and flats with a communal entrance.

 - You may be refused permission on animal welfare grounds if you have a history of animal neglect or cruelty.